What to do if I test positive for COVID-19

 If you test positive in a PCR test, you will receive a text message from SA Health and/or the laboratory telling you that you have tested positive for COVID-19.

-If you test positive using a rapid antigen test, you must report your positive result.
+If you test positive using a rapid antigen test, you should report your positive result.
 After you have reported your result, you will receive a text message from SA Health with more information.

-If you don’t have a mobile phone with internet access, you can report your result by calling the SA COVID-19 Information Line (9.00 am to 5.00 pm, Monday to Friday).
-If you test positive outside of these hours and cannot report your result online, call as soon as possible during the SA COVID-19 Information Line’s operating hours.
+If you don’t have a mobile phone with internet access, you can report your result by calling the Communicable Disease Control Branch on 1300 232 272, 9 am to 4 pm, Monday to Friday.
+If you test positive outside of these hours and cannot report your result online, report your result on the next business day.

 It’s likely you will have been in close contact with other people while you were infectious.